Mercury-Leo/mercury-leo.github.io/_portfolio/BoBo.md

 #### What I did

 - Created various UIs based on specification received from design team
-- Created a drag & drop system for mouse & touch to rearrange items
+- Created a drag and drop system for mouse & touch to rearrange items